 Swimming in contaminated water can also lead to traveller's diarrhoea.
 Try to avoid swallowing any water as you swim; teach children to do the same.

 Obtain travel health advice before you travel

 Always make sure that you visit your GP surgery or travel clinic for health advice in plenty of time before your journey.
-Alternatively, the Fit for Travel website (see below) provides travel health information for the public and gives specific information for different countries.
+Alternatively, the Fit for Travel website (see under Further Reading and References, below) provides travel health information for the public and gives specific information for different countries.
 This includes information about any vaccinations required, advice about food, water and personal hygiene precautions, etc. There are no vaccines that prevent traveller's diarrhoea as a whole.
 However, there are some other vaccines that you may need for your travel, such as hepatitis A, typhoid, etc. You may also need to take malaria tablets depending on where you are travelling.

 Taking antibiotic medicines to prevent traveller's diarrhoea (antibiotic prophylaxis) is not generally recommended.
 This is because for most people, traveller's diarrhoea is mild and self-limiting.
 Also, antibiotics do not protect against nonbacterial causes of traveller's diarrhoea, such as viruses and parasites.
 Antibiotics may have side-effects and their unnecessary use may lead to problems with resistance to medicines.

 Having said that, there are a few cases where antibiotic prophylaxis may be recommended.
 Occasionally, for people at very high risk, a course of antibiotic will be given to take for your entire trip to prevent traveller's diarrhoea.
 In such cases, ciprofloxacin is usually the antibiotic used.
 This is only for people who are highly likely to become very severely ill, going on a very high-risk trip.
 For example: